g-a-borrero/cosmos/Factors/Traits/Fins/index.md

 *Physical.*

-Your character fins, a flipper, or both, that allow for easier maneuvering in liquids.
+Your character has fins, a flipper, or both, that allow for easier maneuvering in liquids.
 Must be functional.

 ## Effects